 Our private chapel is situated on an historic estate, nestled atop on one of the Seven Hills.
 It is no longer affiliated with any church denomination, and is available for private hire.
 We specialise in wedding ceremonies with up to 100 guests, and can also host small events on the grounds and in the beautifully refurbished, private dining and drawing rooms in the rectory.

 The land was donated to the church in the 1800s by the pioneering Pearce family who settled in the Seven Hills – Kings Langley area.
 In 1863 a small Gothic-style hall was built on the site, consisting of brick walls and a corrugated iron roof.
 The hall was used both as a school and a church for services until 1880.

 On 13th October, 1880 the larger Gothic-style chapel was consecrated, consisting of a nave, chancel, porch and vestry, again built of brick with a corrugated iron roof.
 The chapel features Cedar beam arches and panelled ceilings, stained glass and lead-light full length windows, vestry and a cellar.
 With the opening of the new chapel, the original building became the “Church Hall”.

 The beautiful historic patina has been preserved on the outside walls, but inside a blank canvas awaits.
 Freshly lime-washed walls, original timber floors and the magnificent cedar arches and ceilings are highlighted with a sophisticated architectural lighting system that can be programmed to complement your personal theme or extended with your own lighting.

 In 1891 the rectory was built – a large two-storey Victorian style residence with magnificently proportioned rooms bathed in timeless elegance.
-This is now the residence and offers a formal dining room, beautiful drawing room and an upstairs Bridal Suite.
+This is now the residence and offers a formal dining room and beautiful drawing room for more intimate gatherings.
 The magnificent Grand Staircase is a stunning backdrop for photography.